lulufrnd/Smart-Farming/README.md

 ### Plant's Age Calculation
 The calculation is conducted to define the required concentartion of plant's nutrition.
 ### Required Nutrition's Volume and Pump's Operating Time Calculation
 Based on the age calculation, the system is able to calculate the required volume of A and B nutrition.
 The operating time of A and B pump also calculated in this state.
 Dilution method is used for the calculation.
-The equation is shown below:
+The equation is shown below:<br/>
 <img width="275" height="76" alt="image" src="https://github.com/user-attachments/assets/e49467a7-caf7-481c-ab6c-694be96b48c5" /><br/>
 Where:
 * V1      = Requiered A or B volume